Office of Government and Community Relations

 • Mason Student (individual or group initiative that is not being done for academic credit and/or a grade)

-• Partnership Initiative (an initiative created between a Mason entity and an external organization(s) to benefit both entities)
+• Partnership Initiative (an initiative created between a George Mason entity and an external organization(s) to benefit both entities)

 Criteria: